nicolocarpignoli/my-wannabe-developer-old-projects/README.md

 # my-wannabe-developer-old-projects
-A collection of old-wannabe-developer projects of mine.
-Don't look back in anger.
+A collection of old-wannabe-developer projects of mine. _Don't look back in anger_.

-Work in Progress

 * [MOOVBIT](/moovbit) (prototype of a complete IoT platform for sports monitoring)
 * [SVPlatform](svplatform) (spike for a secure remote voting application)